• USD

 Kalahari Desert

-Stretching through nine degrees of latitude, more than half of the country lies within the tropics, but unlike most 'tropical' countries, Botswana is drier and quite prone to drought.
-The boundless Kalahari Desert, the world's largest unbroken stretch of sand, covers 84% of Botswana, extending from the Orange River in South Africa to the equator in Gabon.
+Stretching through nine degrees of latitude, more than half of Botswana lies within the tropics, yet it is drier than most tropical countries and prone to drought.
+The boundless Kalahari—the world's largest unbroken stretch of sand—covers about 84% of Botswana, extending from the Orange River in South Africa to near the equator in Gabon.

 Okavango Delta

-While Botswana is depicted as a flat, featureless semi-desert, much wonder and variation can be found.
-One of the greatest paradoxes this arid sandveld encompasses is the lush, verdant jewel of the Okavango Delta.
-It was formed as the wide, fast-flowing Okavango River spills out across a massive area of sand, where it eventually soaks away, drying up in its futile search for the sea.
+While Botswana is often depicted as flat, featureless semidesert, its landscapes hold incredible variety.
+The greatest paradox is the lush jewel of the Okavango Delta, formed where the wide, fast-flowing Okavango River spreads across the sands and soaks away—vanishing in its futile search for the sea.

 Makgadikgadi Pans

-Other remarkable features punctuating Botswana's terrain include the immense Makgadikgadi pans, whose salt-cracked surface marks the deathbed of the incredible Lake Makgadikgadi.
-Along the eastern edge of the country, the landscape has more variety with hills and koppies, while in the far west and southwest, deep in the Kalahari, the terrain is flat and arid.
+Other remarkable features punctuating Botswana's terrain include the immense Makgadikgadi Pans, whose salt-cracked surface marks the deathbed of the ancient Lake Makgadikgadi.
+Along the eastern edge of the country, hills and koppies add variety; far to the west and southwest, deep in the Kalahari, the terrain is flat and arid.